Planet Labs Imagery: The Entire Earth, Everyday

-But the interesting thing is how much satellite scenes they’ve collected to make this happen!
+But the interesting thing is how many satellite scenes they’ve collected to make this happen!
 This map shows the number of scenes Planet has collected.

-Long gone are the days where you actually physically need to download a copy of the data to your hard drive.
-Although I still love getting the raw data, Planet’s basemaps integrate 1.5 million scenes daily in WGS84 Web Mercator.
+Long gone are the days when you actually physically need to download a copy of the data to your hard drive.
+Although I still love getting the raw data, Planet’s base maps integrate 1.5 million scenes daily in WGS84 Web Mercator.

 So this means that you always have the most updated image of Earth for your maps.
-There’s also a couple of other neat features:
+There are also a couple of other neat features:

 - Programmatically search and download satellite imagery using Planet’s API.

-- Enable email notifications for your AOI and wait for a notification on your inbox fit the perfect, cloudless scene.
+- Enable email notifications for your AOI and wait for a notification in your inbox for the perfect, cloudless scene.

 What’s next for Planet?